 Medium-height perennial rainforest (also known as evergreen cloud forest) exists only in small dispersed patches, mostly on the sides of the canyon in contact with the Grijalva River.

-These occupy a territory of 4,404 hectares (10,880 acres) in the park.
+These occupy a territory of 4,404 hectares in the park.
 Tree heights extend from four to ten meters with some as high as 15 meters.

-Non-tree species are not as common and mostly consist of succulent species such as Agave, Opuntia, Stenocereus and Cephalocereus.
-Other important species include Alvaradoa amorphoides, Bursera simaruba, Ceiba acuminate, Bursera bipinnata, Bursera excels, Cochlospermum vitifolium, Haematoxylon brasiletto, Piscidia piscipula, Swietenia humilis, Acacia collinsii and Pseudobombax ellipticum.
+Non-tree species are not as common and mostly consist of succulent species such as Agave, Opuntia, Stenocereus, and Cephalocereus.
+Other important species include Alvaradoa amorphous, Bursera simaruba, Ceiba acuminate, Bursera bipinnate, Bursera excels, Cochlospermum vitifolium, Haematoxylon brasiletto, Piscidia piscipula, Swietenia humilis, Acacia collinsii, and Pseudobombax ellipticum.

 Grassland is not naturally occurring but rather exists due to human activities such as farming and livestock raising.
-It is seen on the north and south sides of the canyon and is usually associated with secondary vegetation such as Tecoma stans, Gliricidia sepium, Plumeria rubra and Acacia collinsii, occupying an area of 6,539 hectares (16,160 acres) in the park.
+It is seen on the north and south sides of the canyon and is usually associated with secondary vegetation such as Tecoma stans, Gliricidia sepium, Plumeria rubra, and Acacia collinsii, occupying an area of 6,539 hectares in the park.

 However, since the federal park was established in the 1980s, wildlife diversity has increased.